 University of Johannesburg, South Africa

-Mechanical Engineering Science in the School of Mechanical and
+Engineering Science in the School of Mechanical and Industrial

-Industrial Engineering at the University of Johannesburg in South Africa.
+Engineering at the University of Johannesburg in South Africa.
 His

-current interest centers on cutting-edge hydrogen energy
+current interest centers on cutting-edge hydrogen energy generation and

-generation and storage.
-Topics range from constructing a
+storage.
+Topics range from constructing a hydrogen-powered ATV to